wpeka/wplegalpages/readme.txt

 Yes, WPLP Legal Pages integrates seamlessly with WPForms, Contact Form 7, Gravity Forms, and more.

 == Changelog ==

+= 3.6.3 =
+* Fixed infinite loading issue when editing a generated legal page from the plugin after creating it via SaaS.
+* Fixed an issue where sidebar widgets were not saving properly.

 = 3.6.2 =
 * Resolved an issue in the Legal Pages Generation Wizard where user progress was not being saved properly.